 As a diehard fan of the fall and winter months, I am ashamed to admit that, at this point, I’m so over my boots.
 My lug-sole and riding styles are certainly chic and have served me well, but I’ve exhausted every possible way to wear them, and I’m ready for a change.
-While the still-chilly weather doesn’t exactly warrant sandals just yet (it’s very rainy in Los Angeles at the moment), sneakers are a worthy option for my early spring wardrobe.
+While the still-chilly weather doesn’t exactly warrant sandals just yet, sneakers are a worthy option for my early spring wardrobe.
 And, as I prep my sporty outfits for the new season, I’m literally looking to the stars for inspiration.
 Yes, lately, I’ve been calling upon throwback vintage celebrity sneaker looks to curate my wardrobe for the months ahead.

 Now, to be clear, there’s definitely a plethora of current A-list inspo to consider, as stars like Hailey Bieber, Rihanna, and Bella Hadid champion sneaker outfits like no other.
 However, my heart for nostalgia always pulls me back in time to the OG style icons who walked so today’s It girls could run.